top of page

 We accurately predict the risk for subsequent preterm birth in held-out samples from metabolomics data collected early in pregnancy.

-A data-driven approach reveals robust associations between serum metabolites and host, microbial, and environmental factors.
+A data-driven approach reveals robust associations between serum metabolites and host, microbial, and environmental factors

 The serum metabolome contains multiple biomarkers and causal agents that are important for a variety of human diseases.
 But even if these are identified, designing interventions that affect their levels remains a significant challenge.
 We took a data-driven approach to this problem, designing and contrasting machine-learning models that predict metabolite levels in held out data using different feature types - microbiome, diet, clinical data, etc. Our results show a strong contribution by microbiome and diet, with distinct contributions for each - identifying starting points for hundreds of potential interventions (Bar* & Korem* et al., Nature 2020).
 Our lab is currently combining this data-driven approach with knowledge-driven mechanistic methods to identify potential mechanisms by which the microbiome produces different metabolites.